Rights of Employees

 An employment contract is an agreement between you and your employer that describes some of your rights and obligations as an employee.
-It can be written or verbal.
-It can be a formal written contract, or an informal offer letter, or even a verbal agreement.
-In fact, sometimes a company’s employee handbook or other personnel policies can be enforceable contracts.
+It can be a formal written document, an informal offer letter, or even a verbal agreement.
+In fact, sometimes a company’s employee handbook or other personnel policy can be an enforceable contract.

-While it usually is a good idea to put your employment agreement in writing, a contract does not necessarily have to be written for it to be enforceable.
-Rather, oral agreements are enforceable in both New Jersey and New York.
-So, for example, if your employer promises you a certain salary and benefits, once you work to earn that compensation your company is required to pay you on that basis.
+While it is a good idea to put your employment agreement in writing, a contract does not necessarily have to be written for it to be enforceable.
+Rather, oral agreements can be enforceable in both New Jersey and New York.
+For example, if your employer promises you a certain salary and benefits, once you work to earn that compensation your company is required to pay you on that basis.

-Many employment contracts have special provisions like non-compete, non-solicitation, non-disclosure, trade secret and arbitration clauses.
-Not only are these provisions typically complicated and confusing, but they also can become critical once you decide to move on to another job.
-Whenever possible it is important to make sure you understand and agree with these restrictions before you accept a job offer.
+Not only can those provisions be complicated and confusing, but they also can cause problems when you are ready to move to another job.
+Whenever possible, it is important to make sure you understand and agree with these restrictions before you accept a job offer.
 In some situations, you might be able to negotiate better terms, or even remove problematic provisions.
-In other instances, it might not be worth accepting a job offer if it is going to make it extremely difficult, if not impossible, to find another job in your field or industry in the future.
+In others, it might not be worth accepting a job offer if it is going to make it extremely difficult, if not impossible, to find another job in your field or industry in the future.

-Even if you already have signed an agreement with a restrictive covenant or another problematic term, you should consider contacting an employment lawyer to make sure you understand your legal rights and obligations and to discuss your options.Understanding Your Employment Contract
+Even if you already have signed an agreement with a restrictive covenant or another problematic term, you should consider contacting a New Jersey employment contract lawyer to make sure you understand your legal rights and obligations and to discuss your options.Understanding Your Employment Contract

-Call us at (201) 487-2700 or contact us online to schedule an appointment with one of our New Jersey employment contract attorneys to review your New Jersey or New York employment contract, non-compete agreement or severance agreement.
+We invite you to call us at (973) 744-4000 or contact us online to schedule an appointment with one of our New Jersey employment contract attorneys to review your employment contract, non-compete agreement, or severance agreement.